DavidAndBar/davidandbar.github.io/README.md

 ## List Formatter:

 This is a tool to make it easy to convert a list separated by line breaks and returns a list separated by comma and a space [, ].
-Open it [here] (https://davidandbar.github.io/NumbersFormatter/).
+Open it [here](https://davidandbar.github.io/NumbersFormatter/).